ryancooper/course-info/README.md

    This application uses OAuth and it will take you to GitHub where you will have to give your permission to join it.

-3. Enter your NetID and you'll be automatically added to the organization and will have a repository created for you.
+3. Enter your MIT ID and you'll be automatically added to the organization and will have a repository created for you.

 4. If for whatever reason you can't join the organization, contact a TA,